What is Anorectal

-Anal fissures create discomfort, pain and bleeding during or post bowel movement.
+Anal fissures typically cause pain and bleeding with bowel.
 Patients may also experience spasms in the ring of muscle at the end of the anal sphincter.
-Anal fissures are commonly identified in young infants, but it can affect both men or women of any age group.
-It can be cured with simple treatments, such as consumption in High-Fiber Diet and sitz baths.
-People may go under anal fissure medication or surgery based on evaluation through visual inspection of the Anas and anal canal.
+Anal fissures are very common in young infants but can affect people of any age.
+Most anal fissures get better with simple treatments, such as increased fiber intake or sitz baths.
+Some people with anal fissures may need medication or, occasionally, surgery.

 For patients with pilonidal disease which persists despite minimal surgery, the surgical options for management include excision with primary closure, excision and laying open of the tract to heal by secondary intention, wide and deep excision to the sacrum, and incision with marsupialization.
 Each has their own advantages and disadvantages and should be tailored to the patient.